Acquired bleeding disorders

 DIC results from inappropriate and excessive systemic activation of the coagulation system with poorly regulated local or systemic thrombin generation.
 This leads to fibrin deposition in both small and large vessels.
 Concurrently consumption of coagulation factors and platelets may occur and lead to bleeding.
 Levels of inhibitors of coagulation such as Antithrombin, Protein C and Protein S may be reduced aggravating thrombin formation.
 Patients with DIC may have simultaneous bleeding and thrombosis.

-Common causes of DIC include sepsis; malignancy e.g. acute promyelocytic leukaemia, pancreatic cancer and ovarian cancer; trauma; obstetrics complications e.g. preeclampsia, abruptio placentae, fetal death in utero; and acute heamolytic transfusion reaction in the setting of ABO-incompatible blood transfusion.
+Common causes of DIC include sepsis; malignancy e.g. acute promyelocytic leukaemia, pancreatic cancer and ovarian cancer; trauma; obstetrics complications e.g. preeclampsia, abruptio placentae, fetal death in utero; and acute haemolytic transfusion reaction in the setting of ABO-incompatible blood transfusion.

 Acute DIC is a medical emergency and therapy is always aimed towards eliminating the precipitating trigger.
 In the presence of widespread bleeding, specific replacement with blood component therapy should be given and subsequent transfusion guided by repeated blood tests.